 Yes….you can even create a retargeting campaign and pull your audience into your search campaigns (RSLA) and reach those users who conduct another search on Google again who visited your website.

-Programmatic Display and the demand side platforms (DSP’s) that fall within it encompass the vast majority of the web.
-With over 35 ad exchanges (Propellant Media has access to 30 of them), you’re reaching close to 98% of the websites and mobile apps, thus providing you with vast reach of audience targeting to those who have visited your website and reaching them anywhere and everywhere they go in the digital world.
+Programmatic Display and the demand side platforms (DSPs) that fall within it encompass the vast majority of the web.
+With over 35 ad exchanges (Propellant Media has access to 30 of them), you’re reaching close to 98% of the websites and mobile apps, thus providing you with a vast reach of audience, targeting those who have visited your website and reaching them anywhere and everywhere they go in the digital world.

 YouTube

-Have a 15 second or 30 second video you want to leverage for site retargeting?
-We have a 2 minute and 30 second spot we use for YoutTube ad network, but only for site retargeting.
+Have a 15-second or 30-second video you want to leverage for website retargeting?
+We have a 2-minute and 30-second spot we use for YouTube ad network, but only for website retargeting.

-Twitter just created a site retargeting program recently thus allowing you to serve display ads and tweet content or short messages to the very same people who visited your website.
+X just created a website retargeting program recently, allowing you to serve display ads and tweet content or short messages to the very same people who visited your website.

-As we’ve leveraged twitter for site retargeting, we have noticed the time spent on site via Twitter visitors have been above average.
-Twitter is simply another platform worth using for site retargeting.
+As we’ve leveraged X to create retargeting ad campaigns, we have noticed the time spent on site via X visitors has been above average.
+X is simply another platform worth using for retargeting purposes.

 Another tried and true favorite, we love LinkedIn as it’s turned into the highest engagement of audiences after we retarget our website visitors on LinkedIn.
 LinkedIn has over 570 million users and is the best platform for B2B advertising.